 - Reduced SEO Performance: Customers do not linger on sites that take long to load – search engines do not recommend such sites.

-- Increased Bounce Rates: Users who experience timeouts are likely to leave the site at once.
+- Increased Bounce Rates: Website visitors who experience timeouts are likely to leave the site at once.

 - Lost Conversions: Businesses may lose potential leads or sales due to poor site performance.